Belle Époque (film): Plot

 In February 1931, some weeks after the failed Jaca uprising and the likewise failed Cuatro Vientos uprising, Spain is on the verge of the proclamation of the Second Republic.
 Fernando, a deserting private with Republican leanings and former seminarist, is on the run from his assignment at the Cuatro Vientos base.
 After escaping from two Guardia Civil officers, he reaches the outskirts of a village, befriending Manolo, an old man with a semblance of a "Dickensian observer of life".
 Manolo owns a large house in the countryside, where Fernando stays for a while.

 Upon the arrival of Manolo's four daughters in a train, Fernando is enchanted by them all.
 As he meets each of the first three one by one, he falls in love and has sex with each of them, determining to marry.
-With each one, however, a complication arises: Clara, a widow who only recently lost her husband and who seeks solace with Fernando; Violeta, a lesbian who is attracted to Fernando only when he is dressed as a woman for a costume ball and Rocío, a social climber who is about to marry to Juanito into the village's richest family (with Carlist leanings) for the security it would provide and who only momentarily succumbs to Fernando's charms.
+With each one, however, a complication arises: Clara, a widow who only recently lost her husband and who seeks solace with Fernando; Violeta, a closeted lesbian who showed attraction for Fernando only when she saw him dressed as a woman for a costume ball, and the day after tells him that it was insignificant; and Rocío, a social climber who is about to marry Juanito and into the village's richest family (with Carlist leanings) for the security it would provide, and who only momentarily succumbs to Fernando's charms.

 Heartbroken each time, the father of the girls encourages Fernando to have patience.
-Each of the daughters is beautiful and represents a different aspect of feminine sexuality.
+Each daughter is beautiful and represents a different aspect of feminine sexuality.
 The youngest of the family, Luz, represents naïveté.
 While Fernando is pursuing her sisters, Luz gets progressively angry and jealous.
-Eventually Fernando realizes, however, that Luz is the best one of the four to marry.
+Eventually, Fernando realizes, however, that Luz is the best one of the four to marry.

 Cast

 Production

-A Spanish-Portuguese-French co-production, Belle Époque was produced by Fernando Trueba PC, Lola Films, Animatógrafo and French Production with collaboration of Sogepaq and Eurimages.
+A Spanish-Portuguese-French co-production, Belle Époque was produced by Fernando Trueba PC, Lola Films, Animatógrafo, and French Production with the collaboration of Sogepaq and Eurimages.
 The film was shot in the summer of 1992 in several villages of Portugal.